 7. When She Suffers from Separation Anxiety

 If you think your puppy might be suffering from separation anxiety, you must ask for professional help.
-A specialist can prescribe medication depending on how bad the situation is, so choose someone with specific expertise in dealing with these kind of cases, such as a certified applied animal behaviorist, certified dog trainer, or a veterinary behaviorist.
+A specialist can prescribe medication depending on how bad the situation is, so choose someone with specific expertise in dealing with this kind of cases, such as a certified applied animal behaviorist, certified dog trainer, or a veterinary behaviorist.

-Some possible causes for separation anxiety are:
+Some possible causes of separation anxiety are:

 - Separation from a family member;

 - Environmental change, such as moving to a new home;